Costa Rica Pura Vida

 The Monteverde Reserve is covered with dense and humid foliage on the continental divide between the Caribbean and Pacific watersheds.
 The Reserve is home to over 300 species of birds and mammals as well as many varieties of orchids.

 In the early 1950s, the area of Santa Elena and Monteverde (Green Mountain) was settled by Quakers from the USA, in pursuit of a peaceful lifestyle.
 Many of the settlers bought farms and raised dairy cows.
 Your hotel is located on these former farms and is still owned by the same family.
-Accommodations: El Establo Hotel.
+Accommodations: Hotel Fonda Vela for Mar 30, 2016 departure Hotel FIcus Sunset for Jan 6 & Apr 20, 2016 departures, El Establo Hotel on all others.
 Breakfast provided.

 Day 7: Monteverde.
 Spend the day relaxing or enjoy optional excursions which offer other activities in the area.
 The Monteverde Cloud Forest Reserve, which is part of the growing network of protected areas in Costa Rica.
 This Reserve attracts bird watchers from around the world.
 You can also visit the Santa Elena Cloud Forest, with beautiful views of the Arenal Volcano.
 You can tour the suspension bridges, spanning mountaintop to mountaintop, which allow you the walk through the top of the canopy of the cloud forest.
 You can also do a canopy tour complete with zip lines, visit the hummingbird gardens or ride horses.
 Breakfast provided.